hallonapl/weatherapp-backend/README.md

 - The application exposes an API that can be inspected using SwaggerUI.
 - A hosted service is started at project startup that ingests data from the openweathermap api.

-## Remaining Work

-- There are no tests in this project.
-That is a major oversight at the moment.
-- There is a bug in the handling of dates.
-They are serialized as "no locale" at the moment, which means they are misinterpreted by the client.
-The intended timezone needs to be set both in the ingestion and in the repository layer.
-Using DateTimeOffset structs internally would make this easier.